madcaps-rpg/action-figure-mayhem/contrib/example-house-rules.md

 * Toddlers are automatically Mobs and controlled by the Baddie with 6 or more total Players.

 #### The No Fractions Rule
-* Don't do any math to determine the damage fir a house rule; just take the roll value.
+* Don't do any math to determine the damage for a house rule; just take the roll value.

 &nbsp;